 The rules of aquarium design include an important point: try to keep it simple and avoid unnecessary decor elements.
 The best option is to simulate the natural habitat of your fish.
-The main materials that you should use are aquatic plants, stones, sand or pebbles, and snags.
+The primary materials that you should use are aquatic plants, stones, sand or pebbles, and snags.

 The Bottom Line

 Aquarium fish need constant and attentive care.
-An incorrect tank, a discrepancy between the size of a tank and the amount of water, and improper temperature conditions all lead to diseases or even death.
+An incorrect tank, a discrepancy between the size of a tank and the amount of water, and improper temperature conditions lead to diseases or even death.
 Beginners should carefully study all the subtleties of aquarium art.

 You May Also Like

 Most Popular Saltwater Aquarium Fish

 Gourami Tank Mates

 How to Lower Nitrates in a Fish Tank

 How to Care for Seahorses